Minerva: A File-Based Ransomware Detector: : A File-Based Ransomware Detector

 \section{\name: A File-Based Ransomware Detector}

-We present \name, a novel file-based behavioral ransomware detector that can defend against traditional and evasive ransomware.
-The key insight behind \name is that while individual ransomware processes can modulate their behavior to appear benign~\cite{de_gaspari_evading_2022,naked_sun_acns}, they must inevitably encrypt a large portion of user files to achieve their goal.
-It is, therefore, possible to monitor the behavioral profiles of the files themselves and detect any deviation from expected behaviors.
-Regardless of the stealthiness of individual ransomware processes, their coordinated actions will result in the expected malicious behavioral profile from the point of view of the encrypted file. \name achieves this by building file-based behavioral profiles for each user file in the system, based on the I/O operations they receive in a given time window.
-The remainder of this section presents the overall architecture of \name in Section~\ref{sec:architecture}, the analysis of the features we selected in Section~\ref{sec:feature_analysis}, and a discussion on the resilience of \name to adaptive attacks in Section~\ref{sec:adaptive_discussion}.
+This section presents \name, a novel ransomware detector built upon the concepts of file-based behavioral profiling and contrastive design.
+Minerva effectively guards against traditional ransomware, evasive multiprocess ransomware, and adaptive ransomware engineered specifically to evade \name's detection. \name's architecture is based on two key insights.
+(1) The first insight is that, although individual ransomware processes may modulate their behavior to imitate benign applications~\cite{de_gaspari_evading_2022,zhou2023limits}, they must ultimately encrypt large portions of users files to achieve their objective.
+Consequently, it is possible to monitor the behavioral profiles of the files themselves and detect any deviation from expected behaviors.
+From a file-based standpoint, the ransomware activity becomes apparent regardless of the number of processes performing encryption, or how tasks are distributed among individual ransomware processes. \name leverages this insight by creating file-based behavioral profiles for each opened user file in the system, based on the I/O operations they receive in a given time window.
+Ransomware detection is performed per file and per time window based on the constructed profiles.
+(2) The second insight is that different aspects of file-based behavioral profiles are interconnected.
+Therefore, any attempt to alter some aspects of the behavioral profile to evade detection inevitably leads to detectable changes in others. \name capitalizes on this insight through its contrastive design: \name's features and architecture are selected so that any manipulation by ransomware to evade detection inevitably causes changes to other features that still expose the malicious activity, or that are captured by the tiered architecture of \name (see Section~\ref{sec:architecture}).
+We provide an in-depth discussion on \name's contrastive design in Section~\ref{sec:feature_analysis}.